andystanton/swift-math/README.md

 # swift-math

-A swift math package usable from Swift Playgrounds 4 Apps.
+A Swift math package usable from Apps made in Swift Playgrounds 4 on iPad.
 As this is a hacky work in progress, every source commit generates a new tag which can be updated to in Swift Playgrounds.

 ## Installation